The following post is from Lisa of 7 Tips for Seasonal Decorating:

 4. Use just one or two colors.

 Using only two colors (or even just one!) makes it easy to make a big impact when decorating for the seasons.
 The obvious choice for Christmas is red/green.
 But you can vary to colors you like.
 I like the red, but the traditional green just didn’t fit my style.
 So I added teal instead.
 Using just those two colors for the holidays makes it easy to quickly create a lovely Christmas home.
+You can also check online for personalizable Christmas ornaments wholesale.

 5. Don’t forget the decor you can’t see.